Optimization with Multi-sourced Information and Unknown Reliability: A Distributionally Robust Approach: Dynamic Trust Update Process

 \subsection{Analyzing trust dynamics}

-In this section, we are interested in analyzing the dynamics of trust assigned to different sources under specific trust update algorithms and understanding whether and how dominant trust exists.
+We are particularly interested in analyzing the dynamics of trust assigned to different sources under specific trust update algorithms and understanding whether and when dominant trust exists.
 We focus on two methods: the min-max error trust update in Section \ref{sec:4.1} and the exponential error trust update in Section \ref{sec:4.2}.
 We exclude the variable-share error update method in Section \ref{sec:4.3} from the analysis because its primary objective is to rapidly adjust trust levels when relative accuracy relationships between sources change.
 Consequently, the concept of dominant trust is less relevant to the variable-share error update method.